 Non-refoulement is the fundamental right of all refugees and asylum-seekers.
 You cannot be deported or sent back to a country in which your life or freedom may be in danger on account of your race, religion, nationality, membership in a particular social group or political opinion.

 According to the Cyprus Refugee Law, once you are recognised as a refugee or granted subsidiary protection, you will have immediate access to employment from the date your status is granted.
 You should receive equal treatment as Cypriot citizens regarding wage-earning employment or independent professional activity according to the regulations of the particular profession and of public administration.
 There are no restrictions to working in a particular sector or occupation.
 There is no need for the Department of Labour to approve and stamp a contract of employment between an employer and a recognised refugee or a person with subsidiary protection status.
 If you are a recognised refugee or person with subsidiary protection status, you have the same rights as citizens to remuneration, access to social security benefits, and other conditions of employment.

-For further details about employee rights of asylum-seekers and refugees, click here.
+For more detailed information from the Department of Labour about the employee rights of refugees and asylum-seekers, click here.

 General information about employee rights, including equal rights of men and women in the workplace, maternity law, and laws regarding young persons at work can be found on the Ministry of Labour, Social Insurance and Welfare website, as well as on the Department of Labour’s website and on the Web Portal of the Republic of Cyprus.

-For further assistance with your employment rights, contact the NGO Future Worlds Center (FWC).
+For further assistance with accessing your employment rights, contact the NGO Future Worlds Center (FWC).

 Social Assistance: Guaranteed Minimum Income (GMI)